On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Space-time SC-DG formulation

-We consider a subdivision $\mathcal{T}_n = \{\kappa\}$ of the space-time domain into disjoint convex\footnote{The necessity of the convexity requirement becomes clear in the approximation estimates of the $H^1$-projection \eqref{Eq-H1prj}. } finite elements on each space-time slab, $S_n = \Omega \times I_n$, with interface members ${\kappa}_j \cap {\kappa}_j,\; i \neq j$ of measure $d' - 1$.
-Here, $d'$ denotes the dimension of the space-time which is equal to $d+1$.
+We consider a subdivision $\mathcal{T}_n = \{\el\}$ of $S_n$ into disjoint convex\footnote{The necessity of the convexity requirement becomes clear in the approximation estimates of the $\Hone$-projection \eqref{Eq-H1prj}. } finite elements.
+Without loss of generality, let us assume that